spring-cloud/spring-cloud-contract/README.md

 Consumer Driven Contracts verifier for Java

-Just to make long story short - AccuREST is a tool for Consumer Driven Contract (CDC) development.
-AccuREST ships easy DSL for describing REST contracts for JVM-based applications.
+To make a long story short - AccuREST is a tool for Consumer Driven Contract (CDC) development.
+AccuREST ships an easy DSL for describing REST contracts for JVM-based applications.
 The contract DSL is used by AccuREST for two things:

-generating WireMock's JSON stub definitions, allowing rapid development of the consumer side, generating Spock's acceptance tests for the server - to verify if your API implementation is compliant with the contract.
+1. generating WireMock's JSON stub definitions, allowing rapid development of the consumer side, generating Spock's acceptance tests for the server - to verify if your API implementation is compliant with the contract.
-By using AccuREST you can move TDD to an architecture level.
+2. moving TDD to an architecture level.

-For more information please follow to the [Wiki](https://github.com/Codearte/accurest/wiki/1.-Introduction)
+For more information please go to the [Wiki](https://github.com/Codearte/accurest/wiki/1.-Introduction)